 You must take modules worth 120 credits at each level of the course.
-Each module is worth
+Each module is worth a specified number of credits.

 - The Sociological Imagination (30 credits)

 - Inequality and Class (15 credits)

 - Comparing Social Lives (15 credits)

 - Political Ideologies and Social Controversies (15 credits)

 - Making Sense of Gender (15 credits)

 - Sociology of Globalisation (15 credits)

 - Plus 15 credits of optional modules dependant on pathway